Ixcatl/fables_novasophonia/docs/catalog/paths.rst

     | When you hit a creature with any natural weapon or are struck by a natural melee weapon, you may inflict the creature with a negative mutation you know as an ordinary 2 point status effect.
 Additionally, you may use the senses of any creatures affected by your temporary mutations as if you were them.

     | **Ambitions III**
     | You learn to harness your waxing hunger with frightening strength.
-You gain a third keyword to abide by, but any attacks, soaks, or checks to resist magical effects made during an Urge gain +1 reroll.
+You gain a third key word to abide by, but any attacks, soaks, or checks to resist magical effects made during an Urge gain +1 reroll.
 Your Ambitions checks always have +1 reroll, even when unaffected by an Urge.

 --------